-Teamsters Local 117 is now accepting applications for the 2014 Jeff Alfieri Scholarship.
-The deadline for submitting applications is May 9, 2014.
-View application materials below:
+Teamsters Local 117 is no longer accepting applications for the 2014 Jeff Alfieri Scholarship.
+The deadline for submitting applications was May 9, 2014.
+As soon as the 2015 scholarship application is available, we will post it here.

 The Local 117 Jeff Alfieri Scholarship of up to $2000 is awarded to outstanding students whose parents are members of Teamsters Local 117.
 If you have questions about the scholarship, talk to your Business Representative, or call 206-441-4860 or 1-888-872-3489.